Function

-This category covers maintainable defensive software: frameworks, automation, monitoring utilities, and coordination tooling.
-The primary output is infrastructure code that scales across projects.
-It differs from education by delivering systems rather than curriculum, and from response by enabling capability before incidents happen.
+This category covers maintainable defensive software: frameworks, simulations, automation, monitoring utilities, and coordination tooling.
+Projects here should be practical and broadly usable by defenders, even when not every component is fully open source.
+It differs from education by delivering operational systems rather than curriculum, and from response by building capability before incidents happen.

 2 Organizations working in this area